-Social media has recently snagged the interest of many companies.
-A large audience and relatively little or no financial investment makes it a great advertising choice for companies with great products and services but small budgets.
+Given that social media has recently snagged the interest of many companies, a large audience and relatively little or no financial investment make it a great advertising choice for companies with great products and services, but small budgets.

 This makes free advertising on Facebook sound good, right?

 Posting across social media to help drive sales and increase your branding message may amplify your efforts.
 However, when it comes to free Facebook advertising, you get what you pay for.

 These are little-known but true tidbits social media experts know about so-called free advertising on Facebook.